xlladdins/xll/docs/Excel4MacrosT-Z.md

 **UNHIDE**(**window\_text**)

-Window\_text    is the name of the window to unhide.
+Window\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name of the window to unhide.
 If window\_text is not the name of an open workbook, an error value is returned and the macro is interrupted.
 You cannot unhide a window of an add-in workbook.

-**Tip   **You can use UNHIDE to activate an embedded chart in order to edit and format it.
+**Tip&nbsp;&nbsp;&nbsp;**You can use UNHIDE to activate an embedded chart in order to edit and format it.
 Use the HIDE function to de-activate the chart window.

 **Related Functions**

-GET.WINDOW   Returns information about a window
+GET.WINDOW&nbsp;&nbsp;&nbsp;Returns information about a window

-HIDE   Hides the active window
+HIDE&nbsp;&nbsp;&nbsp;Hides the active window

 Return to [top](#T)